GOVERNOR ENACTS “EMPLOYER FRIENDLY” AMENDMENT CANNABIS ACT

 Pritzker recently said the phased rollout of cannabis legalization will provide for 75 new dispensary licenses in May, at which point more social equity applicants will have the opportunity to be part of the marijuana industry.
 He said the initial 30 licenses go to those already in the medical marijuana business that had been licensed in the previous administration.

-The state will start accepting applications for new cannabis licenses, including from social equity applicants, on Tuesday, Dec.
+The state started accepting applications for new cannabis licenses, including from social equity applicants, on Tuesday, Dec.
 10, through Thursday, Jan.
 2. Information about licensing is available via the Illinois Department of Commerce and Economic Opportunity.

 Should you have questions regarding the Cannabis Act Amendment or other legal needs for your business or would like to schedule a no-charge initial consultation to discuss questions you have, please contact Waltz, Palmer & Dawson, LLC at (847) 253-8800 or contact us online.